 - 1. All public speakers must speak from the podium. - 2.
 Members of the public shall not disturb speakers at the podium. - 3.
+Members of the public shall not interrupt Council members or staff while they are speaking during a meeting or otherwise disrupt a Council meeting. - 4.
 The public should sit on the benches and not stand.
-If members must stand, then it will be at a designated area. - 4.
+If members must stand, then it will be at a designated area. - 5.
 Members of the public holding up signs must sit on the back benches so that their signs do not interfere with others.
-Signs must be hand held and not attached to any pole or stick. - 5.
-If speakers have materials they wish to hand out, they must signal to the clerk who will come forward to the speaker and hand them out. - 6.
+Signs must be hand held and not attached to any pole or stick. - 6.
+If speakers have materials they wish to hand out, they must signal to the clerk who will come forward to the speaker and hand them out. - 7.
 When speakers are finished, they shall not disturb other speakers or disrupt the council meeting as they leave.